bhdicaire/dnsConfiguration/README.md

 5. Download the source, compile it, and install DNSControl: `go get github.com/StackExchange/dnscontrol`
 6. Create your dnsControl repository: `mkdir -p ~/Code/dnsConfiguration`
 6. Clone my repository: `git clone https://github.com/bhdicaire/dnsConfiguration ~/Code/dnsConfiguration`
-7. Create your initial Router53 `creds.json` with your own credential, you can use `samples/credsExamples.json` to accelerate your setup
+7. Create your initial `creds.json` with your own credential, you can use `samples/creds.json` to accelerate your setup
 8. Modify the `dnsconfig.js` with your provider and DNS zones settings:
-	* I'm currently using AWS Route53 and no registrar
+	* I'm currently using [AWS Route53 as service provider](https://stackexchange.github.io/dnscontrol/provider-list) and no registrar
-	* Refer to the [Documentation](https://stackexchange.github.io/dnscontrol/), especially the [service providers list](https://stackexchange.github.io/dnscontrol/provider-list)
+	* Refer to the [Documentation](https://stackexchange.github.io/dnscontrol/) for the language spec

 ## Workflow